Axklen/projects_IT33/seismik/README.md

-# Lunar
+# SEISMIK

 A small (oracle)SQL project for my class at Cimdata

 ## includes

-- App
+- sql-scripts for oracle sql
 - documentation (de)
-- presentation (de)
+- link to presentation

-TODO:

-- start the project XD